RedisLabs/redislabs-docs/content/rs/administering/creating-databases/create-active-active.md

         on a specific key is maintained across all instances of an Active-Active database.
         To enable Causal Consistency for an existing Active-Active database, use the REST API.

-    - **TLS** - You can enable TLS for communications between participating clusters.
+    - **TLS** - If you enable TLS when you create the Active-Active database, the nodes use the TLS mode **Require TLS for CRDB communication only** to require TLS authentication and encryption for communications between participating clusters.
-        After you create the Active-Active database, you can enable SSL for the data access operations from applications just like regular Redis Enterprise databases.
+        After you create the Active-Active database, you can set the TLS mode to **Require TLS for all communications** so that client communication from applications are also authenticated and encryption.

-        SSL for data access operations is a local setting on each cluster that only impacts the specific instance of the Active-Active database you are editing and does not apply automatically to all instances of an Active-Active database.

 <!-- Also in getting-started-crdbs.md -->
 ## Test the connection to your member Redis Active-Active databases